amanp27/LangGraph-Chatbot/README.md

 # LangGraph Chatbot

 A sophisticated chatbot application built using LangGraph, Streamlit, and the Groq LLM platform.
 The application demonstrates different implementations of chat functionality including basic chat, streaming responses, thread management, and database persistence.
+It also integrates LangSmith for observability and tracing of the LLM interactions.

 ## Features